 - Email section with follow-up call mention email

-- Email link to relevant podcast and ask feedback
+- Email link to the relevant podcast and ask for feedback

-- Send Free report via direct mail with follow-up call
+- Send Free report via direct mail with a follow-up call

-- Invite to webcast via email with follow-up call
+- Invite to the webcast via email with a follow-up call

 - Email link with discount code or link to trade show your attending